 Work can wear you out, whether your job requires physical labor or not.
 There’s more than one way to feel tired, and the daily demands of your job can leave you physically and emotionally weary, even if you spend your days behind a desk.

-Other stressors — from relationship issues, to financial worries, to health concerns — can intensify the strain.
+Other stressors — such as relationship issues, financial worries, or health concerns — can intensify the strain.
 And then there’s COVID-19.

 If you’re still going in to work, you might find that you feel extra-exhausted from the added stress of worrying about potential exposure to the new coronavirus on the job.